-The Big Honey Hunt by the Berenstains is a mythic journey.
+The Big Honey Hunt by the Berenstains is an Odyssean mythic journey.
 Our hero (heroes, actually) leave the house to achieve a mission and encounter various opponents along the way.
 They come up against nature and end up back home, ending with an outcome that is neither wonderful nor terrible.
 Unlike the ‘straight’ myths, this comedy version doesn’t lead to the characters finding their true self — instead, the reader is encouraged to laugh at how stock characters never actually change.

 STORY STRUCTURE OF THE BIG HONEY HUNT

 The main character here is the father.
 The son is the embodiment of the child reader, there in the action, offering the narration that the reader is no doubt thinking.

 This father’s shortcoming is that he feels the need to prove his masculinity by going hunting for honey even though he can (literally) buy honey right next to his own house.

 The storyline about a man having to prove his masculinity to himself and please a woman in his life is a surprisingly common one.
 It’s the mother bear who points out that the family is out of honey and this is why the father springs into action.